Social Security Name Change In 3 Easy Steps

 Can I change my name with Social Security online?

-No, unfortunately, you cannot perform a Social Security name change online at this time.
-You must present your application in person or mail your application to the Social Security Administration.
-While you can request a replacement Social Security card online, you are not allowed to change your name.
-Online requests can only be processed when no information on your card is changing.
+Unfortunately, you cannot perform a Social Security name change online at this time.
+You must present your application in person or mail it to the Social Security Administration.

 How long does it take for Social Security to change your name?